Introduction

 You can try reading a few books to see what kind of novels you enjoy, and then you can identify which kind of books you prefer and get the right book.

-Do you prefer novels about mysteries or stories about swoon-worthy romances or Do you enjoy horror stories or getting lost in a world full of magical powers?
+Do you prefer novels about mysteries or stories about swoon-worthy romances?
+Do you enjoy horror stories or getting lost in a world full of magical powers?
 Do you prefer comedies instead?
 You can select from a variety of stories that may pique your interest.

 Another way to find the right book is to find what genre interests you the most.
 For example, we know that mysteries are typically fast-paced and thrilling.
 The fantasy genre is filled with chunks of description and progresses at an even pace.